Message-Market Fit

 • Which has more clicks overall?

-As you learn what is resonating and what isn’t, add new campaigns and sunset the unsuccessful ones.
+As you learn what is resonating and what isn’t, add new campaigns and end the unsuccessful ones.
 Return to your Assumptions Board as you validate or invalidate the assumptions that you’re testing through your ads.

 You really do want to know everything you can about your market niche, and that includes data that others have collected.
 This is typically high-level, demographic data about trends, but it can still be very helpful in guiding your efforts.